fusiondew/Xeverous.github.io/content/cpp_tutorial/from_other/from_other.md

 The tutorial will focus strongly on RAII as it is one of fundamental language pillars.
 There will be also lots of examples of bad code that is very easy to find on the internet - mostly C code that had minimal edits just to compile as C++.

+Using `new` in C++ is considered low-level and discouraged.
+It should be used only to implement data structures, smart pointers and allocators.

 ## inheritance and polymorphism

 C++ offers typical dynamic dispatch mechanism (more known as the use of virtual functions or simply polymorphism).
 Apart from virtual destructors, there is no difference and same OOP principles apply.